 Trustees of Watts Gallery - Artists' Village

 Thea Adair, a Compton resident for the last 25 years, lives in the oldest listed manor house in Compton, dating from 1450.
 The house was where the manorial courts were held for the area.
-Thea, formerly Chairman of Compton Parish Council, is Trustee of the Watts Chapel Restoration Trust, a member of the fundraising committee for Chase, a local children's hospice, and a helper to Mary Wondrausch, the eminent Compton potter.
+Thea, formerly Chairman of Compton Parish Council, is Trustee of the Watts Chapel Restoration Trust.
 Thea worked at The Times, with Sir Francis Chichester and at the Victorian Society.
-She was employed by the Craftsmen Potters Association and set up the Potters' Camp at Loseley with Michael Cardew.
-Thea supports her husband John Adair, an international leading author on leadership, who travels widely to lecture on his subject.
+She spent five years in the States while working at the British Consulate in Boston.
+She was employed by the Craftsmen Potters Association and set up the Potters' Camp at Loseley.
+Thea supports her husband John Adair, an international author on leadership, who travels widely to lecture on his subject.

 Martin Beisly is a specialist in Victorian Pictures and Private Sales Director of Victorian & 19th Century Pictures at Christie's, where over the past 24 years he has built up a wealth of experience and contacts with international collectors.
 Under his leadership, the Victorian Department set 17 of the top 20 world auction records for Victorian pictures.
 Martin was a leading member of the Hope Appeal Committee to restore Watts Gallery, a founding Patron and is now a Trustee of the Gallery.
 Martin is a member of the Appeal Committee of Watts Gallery.